niicoleap/niicoleap/README.md

 - 👋 Hi, I’m @niicoleap
 - 👀 I’m interested in pinture
 - 🌱 I’m currently learning english
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on school
-- 📫 How to reach me
+- 📫 How to reach me in instagram
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i have seven dogs